hotzeplotz/lsecities-wordpress-themes/lsecities-twentyeleven/readme.txt

-= TWENTY ELEVEN =
+= LSE Cities TWENTY ELEVEN =

-* by the WordPress team, http://wordpress.org/
+* by the LSE Cities team, http://lsecities.net/

 == ABOUT TWENTY ELEVEN ==